 Do you have a favourite toy for sensation play?

 Too many!
 I think, when it comes to receiving, it has to be the pinwheel.
 For giving, it has to be these beasties.
 They terrify the living shit into people and I’ve had so many break-me submissives second guess themselves when they see them.
 They’re not actually sharp, but of course, you won’t know for sure until you try them 😉 They’re fun to dig in slightly too, because they actually feel like dragon’s claws and I love that little gasp when confident and sure becomes not-quite-so confident or sure.
 Ah yes, it’s music to my ears 😉

 What advice would you give to someone into sensation play?

-Start with only the softest touches first, strokes, kisses, gentle nibbles and work up.
+Assuming you have their consent, start with only the softest touches first – strokes, kisses, gentle nibbles and work up.
 If you’re using a blindfold, you really want to make sure your partner is okay with what you’re doing, so never, ever start with something you haven’t done before.
-Try sensations out on yourself (the back of the hand or the inner elbow are usually popular choices) and if you don’t like how it feels, definitely don’t do it to your partner.
+Try sensations out on yourself (the back of the hand or the inner elbow are usually popular choices for testing new sensations) and if you don’t like how it feels, definitely don’t do it to your partner.
 Also, keep in mind that different parts of the body are more sensitive than others.
 Think soles of the feet, think erogenous zones and places that aren’t normally touched.
 Sensation play is a great way to introduce your partner to ways and places that they have never been touched before, and not just those places, either!

 How do you make sensation play work, as a disabled person?